 Figure 5.
 This figure shows the participants typing speed, errors, and adjusted speed.

 Foreign Language Placement Exam.
-This task was part of the experimental design for expertise.
-Participants would sign up for the foreign language portion.
+This task was to offer something besides typing as a form of expertise besides typing.
+Participants would sign up for the foreign language portion of their own will.
 In addition to taking the typing task, the participants were also required to take Missouri State University’s Foreign Language Placement Exam given to those who wish to enroll in a foreign language course.
 The placement exam demonstrates proficiency in French, German, or Spanish.
 The entire exam is computerized and evaluates grammar, vocabulary, and reading comprehension in the above languages.
 For the reading comprehension questions, the participant is given a prompt in the second language and must answer a question about it (Figure 6).
 After the exam is completed, they are given a score that represents which section of that language they should take (i.e., 101, 102, 201, 202 representing the four course sequence of foreign language requirement), and the point totals will be used as our measure of expertise.
 These scores will be translated into z-scores to be able to use a standardized metric for language expertise overall.